 7) The Huns probably took advantage of horse stirrups –

 Much has been said about the excellent horsemanship usually demonstrated by the Huns (in both battles and hunts), and perhaps some of it can be ascribed to their use of stirrups.
 There is certainly a tactical side to this horse equipment, especially when the horse-archers used both their hands to release the arrow from the sturdy composite bow.
-During such an action, the entire momentum of body had to be supported by the legs, and they in turn were probably ‘anchored’ to the stirrups.
+During such an action, the entire momentum of the body had to be supported by the legs, and they, in turn, were probably ‘anchored’ to the stirrups.
 Moreover, the support of legs also allowed the horseman to keep a correct posture during riding, and that helped in keeping up the warm blood circulation in very cold conditions.

 But in spite of such advantages of the stirrup, its role has been possibly overstated in the case of Huns.
 We say ‘overstated’ because no particular type of stirrup can be specially attributed to the Huns – on basis of archaeological evidence.
 However, their successors – the Avars, were known to use stirrups by 7th century AD (as is evident from their grave artifacts), and possibly introduced this support equipment to Europe.
 So, in that regard, while stirrups might have played their role in battlefield tactics, the Huns also took advantage of their intrinsic skill in horsemanship, thus making them superior in mobility to European forces.